magarsurajjj-alt/RDP-Brute-Force-Attack-Investigation-using-Splunk/README.md

-##📁 RDP Brute Force SOC Investigation
+## RDP Brute Force SOC Investigation
-#🔍 Project Overview
+# 🔍Project Overview

 This project is a SOC (Security Operations Center) investigation of a Windows RDP brute force attack using Splunk SIEM logs.
 The analysis identifies failed authentication attempts, extracts key forensic indicators, and maps the attack to the MITRE ATT&CK framework.